THE BEHAVIOURAL ARCHITECTS AUSTRALIA PTY LTD

 We may use your personal information for:

-- the primary purposes for which it was collected, such as those described above;
+- the primary purposes for which it was collected, as described above.

 We may disclose personal information we collect from you:

-- for direct marketing by, but giving you the opportunity to opt out of such direct marketing; We will include our contact details in any direct marketing.
+- for direct marketing but giving you the opportunity to opt out of such direct marketing; we will include our contact details in any direct marketing.

 - where the law requires or authorises us to do so;

 - with your consent (express or implied), to others.

 We do not disclose your personal information for any secondary purposes unless your consent has been given or as required by law, and we will not sell or license any personal information that we collect from you.

 How your personal information is stored and secured

 We take reasonable steps to protect your personal information from loss, misuse or unauthorised access by restricting access to the information in electronic format and by appropriate physical and communications security.

 If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you in accordance with the Privacy Act.